 - For chewing gum, the use of dry ice or refrigerant packets may be necessary to remove gum from flooring surface.

-- If your turf tiles become matted, brushing of the surface may be needed to restore the aesthetic appearance of the Terf.
-Always use a synthetic brush and never a metal or wire bristled brush when performing this task.
+- If your turf tiles become matted, brushing of the surface may be needed to restore the aesthetic appearance of the Turf.
+Always use a synthetic brush and never metal or wire-bristled brush when performing this task.

 - First, clean your sub floor so it is free of all dirt, grease or debris.